Organisational Overview / Our most material issues

 one of the cornerstones of our success.

-Employee morale is affected by how we manage
+Employee morale is affected by how we

-this issue.
-Significant reputational damage is also
+manage this issue.
+Significant reputational

-contractors and their families, DMRE, Mine Health
+families, DMRE, Mine Health and Safety

-and Safety Inspectorate, trade unions and
+Inspectorate, trade unions and investors.

-The Venture invests in safety training and efforts to transform its safety
+The Venture invests in safety training and efforts to transform its safety culture

-culture into one where every employee takes responsibility for their
+into one where every employee takes responsibility for their safety and that of

-safety and that of their fellow employees.
+their fellow employees.

 Industrial action in the mining industry and in particular in the operations of the Venture

-Loss of production impacts on profitability.
-We
+Loss of production impacts profitability.
+We also

-also need to consider increased costs and the
+need to consider increased costs and the

 possible damage to property.
 The safety of the

-Venture’s employees is also at risk; intimidation of
+Venture's employees is also at risk; intimidation

-relationship with Venture employees are all
+the relationship with Venture employees are all

 important factors affecting not only Venture